-Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.3 What is the most you will pay for Medicare covered medical services?

-□ Your combined maximum out-of-pocket amount is \$2,200.
-This is the most you pay during the plan year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
-The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+□ Your combined maximum out-of-pocket amount is \$2,250.
+This is the most you pay during the plan year for covered Medicare services received from both in-network and out-of-network providers.
+The amounts you pay for deductibles, copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
 (In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$2,200 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you have paid \$2,250 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for services.
+However, you must continue to pay the Medicare Part A (if applicable) & Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of UnitedHealthcare® Group Medicare Advantage (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of UnitedHealthcare[®] Group Medicare Advantage (PPO), an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.